 The success she encountered in Europe brought her back to America in 1935 for a public debut at Carnegie Hall in New York.
 The day before the performance, while still on the Ile de France, Marian fell and broke her ankle.
 Determined to make her appearance, she performed the entire program standing on one foot, balancing against the piano, with her floor-length gown covering the cast on her ankle.
 Again, she met with success.
 It won her so much exposure and popularity that in 1936 she became the first African American to be invited to perform at the White House and then sang there again when Franklin and Eleanor Roosevelt were entertaining the King and Queen of Great Britain in 1939.

 In response, Eleanor and the Committee arranged for Marian to give her concert on the steps of the Lincoln Memorial with the Mall of Washington as her auditorium.
 Her groundbreaking performance took place in front of a crowd of more than 75,000, which was broadcast live for millions of radio listeners.
-Feeling the meaning of the occasion, Marian had tears in her eyes when she delivered “Nobody Knows the Trouble I’ve Seen” and “America” with heart-breaking pathos.
+Overwhelmed by the occasion, Marian was tearful when she delivered “Nobody Knows the Trouble I’ve Seen” and “America” with heart-breaking pathos.
 The event was so momentous and inspiring that the DAR finally invited Anderson to sing at the Hall in 1943 for a war relief concert.

 Over the next several decades of her life, Marian’s stature only grew.
 In 1961 she performed the national anthem at President John F. Kennedy’s inauguration.
 Two years later, Kennedy honored the singer with the Presidential Medal of Freedom.
 A key moment in her career came in 1955 when she became the first African American to perform at the Metropolitan Opera.
 Three years after this immense achievement President Eisenhower named her a delegate to the 13th General Assembly of the United Nations.